betuldince/betuldince.github.io/_posts/2021-09-01-graphic-design-intern.md

 image8: /assets/image/9.png
 ---

 I am happy to say that I have successfully completed my graphic design internship at METU.
-I was doing graphic design for the first time and in these two months I realized once again that I love graphic design.
+I was doing graphic design for the first time and in these two months I realized that I love graphic design.
 Here I share a few of my works that I hope will inspire you.